It-s-AI/llm-detection/docs/validating.md

 ## Installation

-Make sure that your server provider support systemd (RunPod doesn't support it), otherwise ollama service won't be restarting automatically.
+Make sure that your server provider support systemd (RunPod doesn't support it).
+Otherwise ollama service won't be restarting automatically and you'll have to restart it on your own from time to time.

 ```bash
 git clone https://github.com/It-s-AI/llm-detection